volumio/platform-odroid/README.md

 - overlayfs will be supported after switching to kernel 4.0.x

 **Platform files for X2, kernel version 3.8.13.30**
-- Volumio 2 support with limitations due. overlayfs will not be supported
+- Volumio 2 support with limitations, overlayfs will not be supported